snitchbcc/articles/2021/3/tucker-carlson-admiration-navy.md

 ---
 thumbnail: content://tucker.jpeg
+title: >-
-title: "Investigation Finds That Tucker Carlson’s Admiration For The “Masculinity” Of China’s Navy Stems From Torrid Affair With Chinese Sailor On Shore Leave "
+  Investigation Finds That Tucker Carlson’s Admiration For The “Masculinity” Of China’s Navy Stems From Torrid Affair With Chinese Sailor On Shore Leave
+authors:
-authors: Frank Washington
+  - Frank Washington
 date: 16
 tags:
   - politics